Anna Reynolds (Australian politician)

-Anna Reynolds is an Australian politician who has served as the Lord Mayor of Hobart in Tasmania since November 2018.
+Anna Reynolds is an Australian politician who has served as the 56th Lord Mayor of Hobart in Tasmania since being elected in November 2018.
+She was the third woman elected to the position and became the city’s fifth longest‑serving Lord Mayor.

 Reynolds ran in the 2022 Hobart City Council election as the leader of the Your Hobart Independents ticket.

 Early life

 Reynolds is the daughter of historian Henry Reynolds and former Queensland ALP senator Margaret Reynolds.

 Reynolds graduated from Australian National University with a Bachelor of Arts in 1987, majoring in Political Science, and completed a Master of Management from the University of Technology Sydney in 1996.

 Career

 Reynolds began her career establishing a community legal centre in Northern Queensland, before moving into a number of campaigning and advocacy roles.
 She served as President of the Cairns and far North Environment Centre (CAFNEC) during the 1990s.

 After four years with the Australian Conservation Foundation, in 1998 Reynolds founded the Climate Action Network Australia - the Australian environment movement's first collective campaign on climate change.

 In 2002, Reynolds moved on to her first of two roles with leading conservation organisation WWF.
 Between 2002 and 2005, Reynolds established and managed WWF Australia's first climate change program, then from 2005 to 2008, she held a role as Deputy Leader of WWF International's Global Climate Program.

 In 2009, Reynolds moved to Hobart to take up an advisory role in the office of Bob Brown, then leader of the Australian Greens.
 She then became the CEO of the Multicultural Council of Tasmania in 2013.